MWSimple/AdminCrudBundle/Resources/doc/configuracion_en.md

 view_show: 'AcmeDemoBundle:post:show.html.twig'
 delete: 'admin_post_delete' #If I comment this line not shown in the edit and show
 export: 'admin_post_export' #Use sonata export
-sessionFilter: 'PostControllerFilter' #If I comment this line does not use session
+sessionFilter: 'PostControllerFilter' #If I comment this line does not use session.
+To remove the filter Filtertype comment line in the Controller generated
 saveAndAdd: true #If true then add the button to save and add another
 validator: false #If true added by JS validation on forms (*No maintenance)
 fieldsindex: #Fields displayed in the index list